earlbellinger/mesa-summer-school-2022/docs/_sources/minilab-2.rst.txt

 Let's add a couple of module variables to store the frequencies of the radial and dipole modes, and the inertias of the dipole modes.
-Add the following highlighted code at the appropriate place near the top of ``run_star_extras.f90``:
+Add the following code at the appropriate place near the top of ``run_star_extras.f90``:

 .. code-block:: fortran